wangbx66/icml16-notes/rl.md

 This is an interesting interdiciplinary research of psycho and RL
 * CPT captures human performance
 * the feeling of losing 10k is bigger than wining 10k -> utility function
+*
+## ICML Day 3 MISC

+### approx kemeny consensus

+* rank aggregation: [kemeny](https://en.wikipedia.org/wiki/Kemeny%E2%80%93Young_method) consensus is np-hard, we want a proximity, but fast approach
+* this work: given a ranking, we compute how close it is to the kemeny consensus
+* experiment on sushi ranking
+*

+### rank breaking for rank aggregation

+* rank breaking: break each person's ordinal preference into pairwise comparisons
+* treat the paired comparisons outcomes unequally, depending on the topology of the collected data
+* *best* rank breaking estimator
+*
+### neural autoregressive for CF

+* recently RBM for CF
+* recent work NADE.
+CF-NADE trys to find the conditional distribution using a network structure;
+* use random order instead of timestamp
+* RBF+NADE: share parameter, and each time for one user
+* scalability: fatorize the matrix into the product of two low-rank matrices
+* Movielens 1M, user-based CF

+###  Scalable Gradient-Based Tuning of Continuous Regularization Hyperparameters

+* Learns, using gradient, the regularization factor :p
+*
+### Electricity Grid Management via RL

+* formulate as MDP
+* policy approx and value approx/ typical policy-value pair
+* existing/classical approach + toy dataset, but sounds interesting
+*
+### forecastICU

+* predict, using the sequencial data of the patient, the possibility that the patient needs an ICU treatmeant
+* pretty practical work: predict the case 3 hours before it happens.
+*
+### Learning to Filter with Predictive State Inference Machines

+### population level diffusion modeling via RNN

+* what we observe is the individual behavior.
+* mean result: what is the natural lost of this problem
+* The model is based on specifying a potential function and a recurrence relationship.
+The method uses RNN to capture the recurrence
+* only synthetic experiment

+### Fast Parameter Inference in Nonlinear Dynamical Systems using Iterative Gradient Matching

+*